 We develop grant portfolios infused with the intelligence and personality that characterize inspired family philanthropy, assisting donors with pre-grant due diligence, post-grant evaluation and grants management.

 Why?
-Because all policies and procedures accommodate, express and embody values, whether or not you choose to recognize it.
+Because all policies and procedures accommodate, express and embody values.
 Every day, those values are either undercutting or reinforcing your expressed mission and cultural ideals.
 Failure to recognize— or even acknowledge the possibility of— a gap here is, sadly, a common first step on the road to frustration and, ultimately, failure.

-I started in the file room, answered phones, built databases and did the dirty work of data entry long before I found myself in the C-suite.
+I started in the file room, answered phones, built databases and did the dirty work of data entry long before I found myself in the C-suite of a foundation.
 And I do not forget where I came from.
 Everything we do here at Remington Weld is informed by this experience and done with deep respect for the grants management function.
-Everything we achieve at the levels of character and strategy is encoded and put into practice at the level of the grant.
+Everything we achieve at the levels of character and strategy is put into practice at the level of the grant.
 Our perspective is holistic, our interventions soup-to-nuts, and because of that your grants, and your deployment of tools beyond grantmaking, will be intentional and bespoke.